leesei/old.leesei.github.io/source/_posts/devops.md

 - error capturing (overlaps Health monitoring)
 - security information and event management (SIEM)

+One way is to persistent log to `fluentd` for 2 weeks and then store them in Elasticsearch

 [Centralized Logging and Monitoring | Technology Conversations](http://technologyconversations.com/2016/02/17/centralized-logging-and-monitoring/)

 [Customizing Kubernetes Logging (Part 1) – Google Cloud Platform - Community – Medium](https://medium.com/google-cloud/customizing-kubernetes-logging-part-1-a1e5791dcda8)